rotki/rotki/docs/api.rst

    :statuscode 200: The task's outcome is succesfully returned or pending
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 404: There is no task with the given task id
+   :statuscode 409: No user is currently logged in
    :statuscode 500: Internal Rotki error

 Query the current fiat currencies exchange rate